 How long will it be before we see any of our photos?

 I will always send you a couple of edited ‘teaser’/’preview’ photos the next day after your wedding so you’ve got something to view and share straight away.
 On average, the rest of the edited photos will be supplied in an online gallery around 4 weeks after your wedding date.
 This depends on the time year also, if you are getting married in peak wedding season (March/November) – they may be longer.
-If you are getting married in July or August, probably a fair bit quicker.
+If you are getting married in winter when there’s less weddings, probably a fair bit quicker.